15 Things You Should Always Buy at Aldi

 Similarly to their chocolate selection, Aldi has excellent cheeses from grass-fed cheddar to gouda and everything in between.
 These fancier flavors range in price anywhere from $2 to $5, according to some reports.
 “Best of all, Aldi has won numerous awards for their delicious cheeses, so you’re guaranteed they are of the best quality,” says Jeremy Harrison, founder of Hustle Life.
 “Aldi can sell their products at a lower price simply because they’re efficient and have low overhead.”

 Yes, Aldi has even more dairy at reasonable prices.
 For a 32-ounce container, Aldi’s yogurt goes for $3.69, while single servings of yogurt go for $0.39 each.
-But before you head over to the store, see if you have been making these grocery shopping mistakes that are wasting money.

 Although paper plates aren’t necessarily the most economical purchase since they are made for one use, sometimes you just can’t fathom washing any more dishes.
 The price point is what makes Aldi paper plates so attractive for those lazy situations.
 Some price comparisons even find that Aldi’s prices rival Walmart’s.
 Plus, Aldi paper plates are often also found in the red hot deals section.
 (More on that later.)